Theory of quantum system certification: a tutorial: Quantum states

 \begin{theoremblock}[label={thm:Chebyshev}]{{Chebyshev}'s inequality} Let $X$ be a random variable, $\EE[X] = 0$, with finite variance $\sigma^2 \coloneqq \EE[X^2]$.
 Then

 for all $t\geq 0$. \end{theoremblock}

 \begin{proof} The proof follows by simply applying Markov's inequality to the random variable $X^2$. \end{proof}

 Note that the assumption of mean zero is not really a restriction but only helps to state the theorem more concisely.
-In the case of a random variable $Y$ that does not necessarily have a zero mean Chebyshev's inequality yields a tail bound by applying it to $X \coloneqq Y - \EE[Y]$; see also Figure~\ref{fig:tail}.
-The same argument can be made for the tails bounds that follow.
+In the case of a random variable $Y$ that does not necessarily have a zero mean, Chebyshev's inequality yields a tail bound by applying it to $X \coloneqq Y - \EE[Y]$; see also Figure~\ref{fig:tail}.
+The same argument can be made for the tail bounds below.

 A random variable $X$ is called \emph{bounded} if it takes values in a bounded subset of the reals almost surely.
-It's empirical mean is $\frac 1n\sum_{i=1}^n X_i$ where $X_i\sim X$ are iid.\ copies of $X$.
+Its empirical mean is $\frac 1n\sum_{i=1}^n X_i$ where $X_i\sim X$ are iid.\ copies of $X$.
 In the case of bounded random variables, the empirical mean concentrates much more than a naive application of Markov's or Chebychev's inequality suggests.
-More precisely, the following inequality holds (see, e.g., \cite[Theorem~7.20]{FouRau13}):
+More precisely, the following inequality holds (see, e.g., \cite[Theorem~7.20]{FouRau13}).